Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

 ```

 This example follows the same pattern as in the previous one.
 But now `thread_test` does some more work: it calculates a sum, which is returned in line (1), by setting the result field of the Work struct.
 The work is set up in lines (2) and following (it is defined through 10 Work structs), and send to the thread group in line (2B).
 In line (3), the `get_completed_work` proc gets the results back.
 In the main thread, these results are totalized and printed out.
 We also see that pausing the main thread by 1 ms is enough to give the thread group the opportunity to do its work.
 Measuring the time it took with the technique from § 6B.2 gives: `The thread group took 0.015675 seconds`.

 ## 31.2.3 Determining the number of threads to use
-What is a suitable number of threads?**
+What is a suitable number of threads?
-The number of threads `num_threads`should be <= to the number of CPUs.
-More than that will make our computer do much context-switching work, which is wasted.
+The number of threads `num_threads` should be smaller than or equal to the number of CPUs.
+More than that will make our computer do a lot of context-switching work, which is wasted.
 You could use the following routine to determine `num_threads` before launching init:

 See _31.5_num_threads.jai_:
 ```c++
 #import "Basic";